sandyzyn/IW-Project/README.md

+## Comparative Analysis of gRNA Design Software Tools for CRISPR Application on *orco* in Honey Bees

-This project worked with the honey bee genome
+This project worked with the honey bee (Apis mellifera) genome

-The tools Benchling, Guidescan2, and Geneious were used
+The following tools were used
+- Benchling
+- Guidescan2
+- Geneious

-137 gRNA were compared/analyzed and used to predict unified specifcity scores
+137 gRNA were compared/analyzed and used to predict unified specificity scores